lilypeng212/Customer-Segmentation-Marketing-Optimization/README.md

 - Segmented customers into key cohorts (e.g., a34, a44) based on profitability and behavior
 - Built predictive models using **RFM variables (Recency, Frequency, Monetary)**
 - Estimated purchase probability and expected revenue at the customer level
-- Designed and compared multiple marketing strategies using cost-response functions
+- Designed and evaluated multiple marketing strategies using cost-response functions
-- Conducted ROI simulation to determine optimal targeting size and budget allocation
+- Conducted ROI simulations to determine optimal targeting size and budget allocation

 ---